GoogleCloudPlatform/bigquery-utils/tools/cloud_functions/gcs_event_based_ingest/README.md

 incur a small cost.
 These resources will be spun up based on your Google Cloud SDK [Application Default Credentials](https://cloud.google.com/sdk/gcloud/reference/auth/application-default)

+#### Pytest Fixtures
+All Pytest fixtures are DRY-ed up into `tests/conftest.py` This is mostly to share fixtures between the main integration test for the cloud function and the integrationt tests for the backfill CLI.
+See more info on sharing pytest fixtures in the [pytest docs](https://docs.pytest.org/en/stable/fixture.html#conftest-py-sharing-fixture-functions).

 #### Running All Tests
 ```bash
 pytest